Netatalk/netatalk/doc/manual/Configuration.md

 Mac.
 It is not a replacement for a multi-user system AFP server.

 Create private configuration and state directories first.
-The configuration file must be owned by the serving user and must not be writable by group or other users.
-The SRP verifier directory and the directory containing the PID file must be private to that user (mode 0700), and the verifier file inside the SRP verifier directory must be mode 0600.
+The configuration file must be owned by the serving user, must not be writable by group or other users, and must live in a directory owned by that user with mode 0700, because the controller validates the file and **afpd** then reads it again on its own.
+The SRP verifier directory and the directory holding the PID file are private to that user in the same way, each owned by that user with mode 0700, and the verifier file inside the SRP verifier directory is readable by its owner
+alone:

+    mkdir -p -m 700 "$HOME/.config/netatalk" "$HOME/.local/state/netatalk"
+    mkdir -p "$HOME/.local/state/netatalk/cnid"

 Use the SRP UAM and create its private one-user verifier directory as that
 user: